 With busy lives, it can be hard to find time to volunteer.
 However, the benefits of volunteering are enormous to you, your family, your organization and your community.
 The right non-profit organization will help you and your team have an authentic experience, grow as individuals and as a team, and have a positive, life-changing experience.
 An Extreme Teams experience comes with many benefits that other organizations may not be able to offer: A proven track record, flexibility, growth opportunities, less stress and authenticity.

 Proven Track Record

-Over the course of nearly 15 years as a registered not-for-profit organization, we have successfully led countless Extreme Team projects.
-We have more than 135 combined years of experience between our nine Extreme Team Leaders.
+Over the course of nearly 22 years as a registered not-for-profit organization, we have successfully led countless Extreme Team projects.
+We have many years of combined years of experience between our Extreme Team Leaders.
 This wealth of “on the ground” experience has well-equipped us to solve problems as they arise and foster a healthy team environment, resulting in smooth integration of your team into a partner’s environment, cultural sensitivity and project understanding.

 As part of an Extreme Team, you and your colleagues can expect to experience personal growth, team unity, long-lasting friendships, strengthened abilities and development of new skill sets.

 Allowing us to lead your team will greatly minimize the stress, risk and time demands that come with a trip of this magnitude.
 Project details, lodging, meals, local transportation and legalities are among the many details we have the expertise to manage.
 Additionally, we know the project area, speak the language, have the capability to handle red-tape issues, and only work with organizations that are proven, vetted and held accountable.